 Introduction to Digital Electronics Interview Questions

 Digital electronics are electronics that operate on digital signals where digital electronic circuits are made from a series of logic gates by assembling them.
 Each logic gate performs a function based on Boolean values with the help of signals from logic gates.
-In general digital circuits are represented using two types of digital systems such as a combinational system and a sequential system where a combinational system represents the same output when it receives the same input and a sequential system is described as a combinational system with some of the outputs as inputs i.e. feedback.
-As digital circuits are made from analog components we need to make sure that analog components’ behavior should not dominate the digital behavior.
+In general digital circuits are represented using two types of digital systems, such as a combinational system and a sequential system where a combinational system represents the same output when it receives the same input, and a sequential system is described as a combinational system with some of the outputs as inputs, i.e. feedback.
+As digital circuits are made from analog components, we need to make sure that analog components’ behaviour should not dominate digital behaviour.

-Now, if you are looking for a job which is related to Digital electronics then you need to prepare for the 2020 Digital electronics interview questions.
-It is true that every interview is different as per the different job profiles.
-Here, we have prepared the important Digital electronics interview questions and answers which will help you get success in your interview.
+Now, if you are looking for a job related to Digital electronics, you need to prepare for the 2020 Digital electronics interview questions.
+Every interview is indeed different as per the different job profiles.
+Here, we have prepared the important Digital electronics interview questions and answers that will help you succeed in your interview.

 In this 2020 Digital electronics interview questions and answers.
 These Digital electronics interview questions are divided into two parts are as follows: